kubernetes-sigs/gateway-api/docs-src/security-model.md

 The extra configuration options are not possible to control with RBAC.
 Instead, they will be controlled with configuration fields on GatewayClasses:

-* **allowedGatewayNamespaceSelector**: This field is a selector of namespaces that Gateways can use this GatewayClass from.
-This is a standard Kubernetes LabelSelector, a label query over a set of resources.
-The result of matchLabels and matchExpressions are ANDed.
+* **gatewayNamespaceSelector**: This field is a selector of namespaces.
+Gateways that run in matched namespaces can use this GatewayClass.
+This is a standard Kubernetes LabelSelector.
 Controllers must not support Gateways in namespaces outside this selector.
-An empty selector (default) indicates that Gateways can use this GatewayClass from any namespace.
-This field is intentionally not a pointer because the nil behavior (no namespaces) is undesirable here.
+An empty selector (default) indicates that this GatewayClass is available to use by Gateways in any namespace.

 * **allowedRouteNamespaces**: AllowedRouteNamespaces indicates in which namespaces Routes can be selected for Gateways of this class.
 This is